Sairyss/domain-driven-hexagon/README.md

 The Infrastructure layer is responsible for encapsulating technology.
 You can find there the implementations of database repositories for storing/retrieving business entities, message brokers to emit messages/events, I/O services to access external resources, framework related code and any other code that represents a replaceable detail for the architecture.

 It's the most volatile layer.
 Since the things in this layer are so likely to change, they are kept as far away as possible from the more stable domain layers.
-Because they are kept separate, it's relatively easy make changes or swap one component for another.
+Because they are kept separate, it's relatively easy to make changes or swap one component for another.

 Infrastructure layer can contain `Adapters`, database related files like `Repositories`, `ORM entities`/`Schemas`, framework related files etc.